 While the Epson Expression Photo XP-15000 and Canon Pixma Pro-200 are also capable of 13 x 19 full bleed, they are cartridge based inkjet printers.
 The printing costs between a supertank and cartridge based printer is going to be drastically different.
 The Epson Ecotank ET-8550 uses the same Claria ink as the XP-15000 and has similar quality output.

 Last is the scanning setup.
 I always recommend using the web interface of the printer for this setup.
 If you can use your keyboard and nice monitor, why mess with a the control panel?
-A config or test sheet will give you the IP address or host name of the printer.
-Type that in your browser and setup is easy.
+I printed a config sheet which gave me the IP address of the printer.
+I typed that into my browser to make scanning setup easy.

 All the menus are expandable and easy to navigate.
 Epson does include a handy connection test to verify the information.
 Which may be a small thing but is an example of how thorough a job the developers did.